Arianee/docs/docs/ArianeeDecentralized.md

 ## **What is a decentralized platform?**

-In the Blockchain context a decentralized platform means that there is no centralized data storage mechanism.
+In the Blockchain context, a decentralized platform means that there is no centralized data storage mechanism.
 The information is available with all the participants in the network.
 From a system design perspective, you will have nodes instead of a client server.

 ## **About the POA Network blockchain**